-If you are being treated for psoriasis, you should not receive ultraviolet light therapy (PUVA or UVB), radiation treatments, coal tar, or drugs that weaken the immune system (such as methotrexate) while you are receiving cyclosporine.
+If you are being treated for psoriasis, you should not receive ultraviolet light therapy (PUVA or UVB), radiation treatments, coal tar, or drugs that weaken the immune system (such as methotrexate) while you are receiving Sandimmune.

-Cyclosporine can lower blood cells that help your body fight infections, or cause your body to produce too much of a certain type of white blood cells.
+Sandimmune can lower blood cells that help your body fight infections, or cause your body to produce too much of a certain type of white blood cells.
 This can lead to serious and sometimes fatal conditions, including cancer, a severe brain infection that can lead to disability or death, or a virus that can cause failure of a transplanted kidney.
 Talk with your doctor about your specific risk.

-FDA pregnancy category C. It is not known whether cyclosporine will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+It is not known whether this medicine will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

-How should I take Sandimmune (cyclosporine)?
+How should I take Sandimmune?

 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose to make sure you get the best results.
 Do not take Sandimmune in larger or smaller amounts or for longer than recommended.

-You may take cyclosporine with or without food, but take it the same way each time.
-Cyclosporine should be given in two separate doses each day.
+You may take Sandimmune with or without food, but take it the same way each time.
+This medicine should be given in two separate doses each day.
 Try to take the medication at the same dosing times each day.

 If your doctor changes your brand, strength, or type of cyclosporine, your dosage needs may change.
 Ask your pharmacist if you have any questions about the new kind of cyclosporine you receive at the pharmacy.

 Your condition may need to be treated with a combination of different drugs.
 Use all medications as directed by your doctor.
 Read the medication guide or patient instructions provided with each medication.
 Do not change your doses or medication schedule without your doctor's advice.
-Every person taking cyclosporine should remain under the care of a doctor.
+Every person taking Sandimmune should remain under the care of a doctor.